 Childhood cancer is a heartbreaking diagnosis, and one that 10,380 children in the United States receive each year.
 But because of major treatment breakthroughs more than 80 percent of children with cancer now survive five years or more.
 And due to the precision of proton therapy, they’re living with fewer side effects than ever before.

 Leukemia, brain and central nervous system (CNS) tumors, neuroblastoma, Wilms tumor and both Hodgkin and non-Hodgkin lymphoma are the most common cancers affecting children under 15.
 Childhood cancers are not strongly linked to lifestyle or environmental risk factors and they tend to respond better to treatments like chemotherapy.
 Many of these cancers, particularly brain and CNS tumors, can be treated with proton therapy.

-William F. Hartsell, MD, FACR, FACRO, FASTRO, the medical director of the Chicago Proton Center, answered a few questions to provide more insight on the treatment.
+William F. Hartsell, MD, FACR, FACRO, FASTRO, the medical director of Northwestern Medicine Proton Center, answered a few questions to provide more insight on the treatment.

 How does proton beam therapy work?

 Protons stop at a specific distance, providing treatment to the tumor and very little dose outside of the tumor.
 Pencil-beam proton treatment administers the dose a spot at a time – allowing us to be extremely precise with the treatment.

 What makes proton beam therapy a breakthrough treatment?

 Proton therapy spares more normal tissue than standard radiation therapy, but the pencil beam treatment allows even more precision with the treatment.
 It allows us to match treatment to the tumor even better than the prior techniques.
 This can be especially beneficial when the treatment is near critical tissues like the spinal cord, brainstem or optic nerves.